cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

 ## Origin story

-Using a weighted cost benefit analysis to prioritize a backlog is not a new concept - project and product managers have been using this in their spreadsheet or database tool of choice to help drive roadmaps for _years_.
+Using a weighted cost benefit analysis to prioritize a backlog is not a new concept - project and product managers have been using this with their spreadsheet or database tool of choice to help drive roadmaps for _years_.

 Once we start thinking of technical debt and technical wealth as a core part of our product roadmap, the thought of borrowing and tweaking tried-and-true